Sports broadcasting contracts in Canada: National Basketball Association

 The NBA's Canadian marketing arm is managed by Maple Leaf Sports & Entertainment, parent company of the Toronto Raptors.
-In turn, MLSE is majority-owned by Bell Canada and Rogers Communications; as such, coverage is mostly shared between their co-owned TSN and Sportsnet networks, along with the MLSE-owned NBA TV Canada.
+In turn, MLSE is majority-owned by Rogers Communications.
+Coverage is mostly shared between TSN and Sportsnet networks, along with the MLSE-owned NBA TV Canada.
 Toronto Raptors games are primarily aired by TSN, TSN2 and RDS, with selected games airing on Sportsnet, Sportsnet One, or Sportsnet 360.
 Ancillary Raptors content, including game encores, air on NBA TV Canada.

 All broadcasters air assorted non-Raptors games throughout the season (TSN promoted that it would air 148 regular-season games in total during the 2017–18 season); NBA TV Canada typically airs selected games and simulcasts of games from U.S. broadcasters (most often from its U.S. counterpart).
 All remaining games are available through the NBA League Pass out-of-market sports package.

 TSN and NBA TV have the Canadian TV rights to broadcast the NBA Summer League and NBA G League.

-TSN, Sportsnet and NBA TV have the Canadian TV rights to broadcast the WNBA.
+TSN, Sportsnet and NBA TV have the Canadian TV rights to broadcast the WNBA since 2019.